theupdateframework/taps/candidate-tuf-versions.md

 changes: one to the way the TUF specification manages versions, and the other to how it performs updates.
 The former is accomplished by having this TAP require that the specification use Semantic Versioning to separate breaking from non-breaking changes.
-And the latter is achieved by requiring both clients and repositories to maintain support for older versions of the TUF specification so reliable updates can continue throughout the process of the specification upgrade.
+The latter is achieved by requiring both clients and repositories to maintain support for older versions of the TUF specification so reliable updates can continue throughout the process of the specification upgrade.
 To do so, repositories will generate metadata for multiple TUF